vighneshiyer/research-notes/pizza.md

             - 613 grams “00” flour, plus extra for dusting
             - 18 grams sea salt
         - Assuming 16 pizzas, we need 2.8kg flour and 12g instant dried yeast / 14g active dry yeast
+- Tomato sauce recipe
+    - Tomato sauce will be prepared by blending canned whole san marzano tomatoes (with the liquid drained to keep thicker sauce consistency vs last time)
+- Cheese notes
+    - Fresh mozzarella will be whole milk mozzarella sliced into strips
+    - Parm will be microplaned on top of the mozzarella
+    - Buratta will be placed on top after cooking (budget 0.5 buratta ball per pizza) (4x pizzas per buratta box)
 - Pellet dry-out
     - https://www.smokingmeatforums.com/threads/how-do-i-dry-out-some-moist-pellets-to-use-in-my-a-maze-n-smoker.148565/
     - 1 minute at a time in the microwave in a ceramic dish/bowl